 13. Spend a Few Days Lakeside at Lago de Atitlán

-While the majority of this guide is about things to do IN Antigua, I can’t go without mentioning a few incredible places to visit AROUND Antigua.
+While the majority of this guide is about things to do IN Antigua, I have to mention a few incredible places to visit AROUND Antigua.
 One of them is none other than the most beautiful lake in all of Latin America — Lake Atitlán!

 There are so many awesome things to do in Lake Atitlán!